Early Modern Studies

 M.A., M.Phil., Ph.D.

-Faculty associated with the program Marisa Bass, Paola Bertucci, Dominique Brancher, Paul Bushkovitch, Rudiger Campe, Carlos Eire, Paul Freedman, Cecile Fromont, Supriya Gandhi, Alessandro Giammei, Bruce Gordon, Samuel Hodgkin, K. David Jackson, Nicholas Jones, Christina Kraus, Noel Lenski, Volker Leppin, Tina Lu, Alan Mikhail, Feisal Mohammed, Isaac Nakhimovsky, Morgan Ng, Catherine Nicholson, Jessica Peritz, Mark Peterson, Ayesha Ramachandran, Kishwar Rizvi, Pierre Saint-Amand, Nicola Suthor, Shawkat Toorawa, Katie Trumpener, Jane Tylus, Erika Valdivieso, Jesús Velasco, Lisa Voigt
+Affiliated Faculty Marisa Bass, Lauren Benton, Paola Bertucci, Dominique Brancher, Paul Bushkovitch, Rudiger Campe, Allison Caplan, Edward Cooke, Ivano Dal Prete, Michael Della Rocca, Fabian Drixler, Maura Dykstra, Carlos Eire, Paul Freedman, Supriya Gandhi, Alessandro Giammei, Bruce Gordon, Samuel Hodgkin, K. David Jackson, Nicholas Jones, Christina Kraus, Noel Lenski, Volker Leppin, Tina Lu, Alan Mikhail, Jane Mikkelson, Feisal Mohammed, Isaac Nakhimovsky, Morgan Ng, Catherine Nicholson, Jessica Peritz, Mark Peterson, Ayesha Ramachandran, Kishwar Rizvi, Pierre Saint-Amand, Stuart Schwartz, Nicole Sheriko, Nicola Suthor, Shawkat Toorawa, Katie Trumpener, Jane Tylus, Erika Valdivieso, Jesús Velasco, Lisa Voigt, Mimi Yiengpruksawan

 Fields of Study

-Early Modern Studies offers a combined Ph.D. degree that integrates concentration in a partner department with interdisciplinary study of the historical period between 1350 and 1800, a temporal range that recognizes "early modernity" as manifested differently and at different times across the world.
+Early Modern Studies offers a combined Ph.D. degree that integrates concentration in a partner department with interdisciplinary study of the historical period between 1350 and 1800, a temporal range that recognizes “early modernity” as manifested differently and at different times across the world.
 The program’s scope is global, transnational, transcultural, and committed to a vision of an interlinked world with many, varied, locally-inflected transitions to modernity.
 Inclusive in scholarship and teaching, the combined degree encourages students to forge connections to diverse disciplinary frameworks, geographic conjunctures, and institutional structures.
-Current partner departments are: Classics, Comparative Literature, English, French, History, History of Science and Medicine, History of Art, History of Music, Italian, and Spanish and Portuguese.
+Current partner departments are: Classics, Comparative Literature, English Language and Literature, French, Germanic Languages and Literatures, History, History of Science and Medicine, History of Art, Music, Italian Studies, Near Eastern Languages and Literatures, and Spanish and Portuguese.

-Admissions This is a combined degree program: students must first apply to the doctoral program of one of the partner departments; if accepted, they can then apply to the Program in Early Modern Studies during their second term of graduate study at Yale.
-Admission to the combined degree in Early Modern Studies thus occurs after the student has already matriculated in the Graduate School.
-Upon acceptance to the combined degree, students will normally be enrolled as such from their second year of graduate study.
+Admissions This is a combined degree program.
+Students must first apply to the doctoral program of one of the partner departments; if accepted, they can then apply to the Program in Early Modern Studies during their second term of graduate study at Yale.
+Admission to the combined degree in early modern studies thus occurs after the student has already matriculated in the graduate school.
+Upon acceptance to the combined degree, students are normally enrolled as such from their second year of graduate study.

 Special Requirements for the Ph.D.
 Degree

 Students are subject to the combined Ph.D. supervision of the Early Modern Studies program and the relevant partner department.
-The student’s course of study will be decided in consultation with an adviser, the Director of Graduate Studies (DGS) in Early Modern Studies, and the DGS in the partner department.
+The student’s course of study is decided in consultation with an adviser, the director of graduate studies (DGS) in early modern studies, and the DGS in the partner department.

 As detailed below, requirements for the combined degree vary slightly to accommodate the requirements of the individual partner departments, but all candidates for the combined degree are expected to meet the following requirements:

-Timing and Completion of Courses The total number of courses for the combined degree in Early Modern Studies will remain the same as that of the partner department’s Ph.D. program.
-Students in the combined degree will have the option of taking some of their coursework in their third year in the program.
+Timing and Completion of Courses The total number of courses for the combined degree in Early Modern Studies remains the same as that of the partner department’s Ph.D. program.
+Students in the combined degree have the option of taking some of their coursework in their third year in the program.
 Within that scope, students must incorporate the courses listed below:

-2. EMST 800, EMST 801, Early Modern Colloquium : This year-long colloquium, taken as two half-credit courses, must be taken concurrently with EMST 700.
-Students will attend regular research presentations by scholars within and beyond Yale, which will complement EMST 700.
-This course will not typically count towards the total number of courses required for the Ph.D. by the .
+2. EMST 800, EMST 801, Early Modern Colloquium: This year-long colloquium, taken as two half-credit courses, must be taken concurrently with EMST 700/EMST 701.
+Students attend regular research presentations by scholars within and beyond Yale, which complements EMST 700/701.
+This course does not typically count towards the total number of courses required for the Ph.D. by the partner department.

 In general, it is expected that courses in early modern studies constitute about one-third of the student’s doctoral coursework.
 We expect that most students in the combined degree will take more courses in the field as relevant to their specific area of research specialization.

-Language Requirement The language requirement will follow the student’s primary department requirements.
-However, students in the combined degree will have flexibility with regard to the completion of language requirements: At least one language may be completed by the time of the submission of the dissertation.
+Language Requirement The language requirement follows the student’s primary department requirements.
+However, students in the combined degree have flexibility with regard to the completion of language requirements, in negotiation with the partner department.

 Qualifying Exams Qualifying exams will follow the student’s primary department; however, a significant portion of the student’s exam lists must be on early modern topics.
 See guidelines for individual partner departments below.